Boosterloop/AMT-2019-Project-1/README.md

 ```

 This will launch both a database container and an application server for the app.
-It will also populate the database with countries and cities, and (TODO) generate some test users and visits.
+It will also populate the database with countries and cities, and generate some test users and visits.

+If you want to populate the database with millions of visits, please uncompress the `docker/mysql/get-data/visits.tar
+.gz` file in the same folder and THEN run `docker-compose`.

 You can then access